Pujya Swamiji with the Bhagavad Gita Bhagavad Gita Home Study — 9 Volumes

 The Setting of the Gita

 The battle has been declared because Duryodhana has usurped the kingdom.
-The Pandavas had tried to avoid war by asking Krishna to act as a mediator.
-Duryodhana wouldn't give the kingdom back nor share it with the Pandavas.
-He would not give a district, a county, a village with five houses, nor a house with five rooms; not even a square inch of land would he give.
-He said, "Let them either go back into the forest or meet me in the battlefield."
-There was no way of avoiding war.
+The Pandavas had done everything possible to avoid war and had asked Krishna to act as a mediator.
+But Duryodhana would neither return the kingdom nor share it with them.
+He would not give a district, a county, a village with five houses, or even a house with five rooms.
+He would not give even a square inch of land.
+His stand was firm: “Let them either go back to the forest or meet me on the battlefield.”
+There was no way left to avoid war.

 Krishna and Arjuna